ShehrozIrfan/hacktoberfest-2022-first-contribution/README.md

 ---

+# Contribution is Excluded
+Hey there!
+If your contribution is excluded for this repository, then please visit the repository [Ruby Rocks](https://github.com/ShehrozIrfan/ruby-rocks/) for contribution to hacktoberfest.
+It contains a plenty of beginner's friendly issues accepted for hacktoberfest.

+Have fun!

+---

 ### How to contribute to this project 🧑‍💻
 Copy the code already present, paste it and make the following changes.
 - Add your image in assets/images folder, and add the src in img tag.